 - Ear pains

-It can be hard to diagnosis cracked tooth syndrome, since the symptoms aren’t always consistent.
-Also, you don’t normally think of a cracked tooth causing an ear ache.
-Your molars and premolars are most commonly affected so be on the lookout for pain from that area.
+It can be hard to diagnose cracked tooth syndrome since the symptoms aren’t always consistent.
+Also, you don’t normally think of a cracked tooth causing an earache.
+Your molars and premolars are most commonly affected, so be on the lookout for pain from that area.

-When a crack tooth doesn’t receive care, it can lead to a broken tooth.
+When a cracked tooth doesn’t receive care, it can lead to a broken tooth.
 Just like getting a cracked tooth, having decay in your tooth already can make it more prone to breaking.
 Broken tooth pain can be pretty bad immediately after it happens.
-An over-the-counter pain reliever and a quick rinse of salt water can help.
-If the break is sharp, cover it with paraffin wax or sugar-free gum, just so you don’t cut your tongue.
+An over-the-counter pain reliever and a quick rinse with saltwater can help.
+If the break is sharp, cover it with paraffin wax or sugar-free gum so that you don’t cut your tongue.
 Broken tooth repair is pretty easy these days, so give the dentist a call as soon as possible.